ellakoa/postcard-poem/content/posts/woods-are-great-for.md

-  Woods are great for hugging trees for running through and grazing knees
+  Woods are great for hugging trees for running through and grazed knees
-  For spending time with family and friends
+  Spending time with family and friends
   Searching for sticks and making dens
   Wide open rides, narrow twisting paths

-  Noisy chatter and joyful laughs
-  For standing still when the undergrowth rustles pretending 'like'you wasn't scared with chuckles
+  For standing still when the undergrowth rustles pretending you weren't scared with chuckles
   For vivid imaginations and tales told in whispers mindful that the trees are very good listeners.